-Whilst advising you we will keep you regularly updated on progress and keep you fully informed about our costs right from the start.
+Whilst advising you we will keep you regularly updated on progress and keep you fully informed about our costs, right from the start.
 And of course, we’ll avoid all that legal jargon.

 Our complaints procedure

-If the matter is not resolved to your satisfaction, you should then put your complaint in writing to our current Client Relations Partner, Scott Milne.
-Scott will investigate the matter and aim to address the issue as soon as possible, depending of the nature of the complaint.
+If the matter is not resolved to your satisfaction, you should then put your complaint in writing to our current Client Relations Partner, Michelle Adam.
+Michelle will investigate the matter and aim to address the issue as soon as possible, depending of the nature of the complaint.

-Please address any written complaint to: Mr Scott Milne, Client Relations Partner, Thorntons Law LLP, Whitehall House, 33 Yeaman Shore, Dundee, DD1 4BJ.
+Please address any written complaint to: Mrs Michelle Adam, Client Relations Partner, Thorntons Law LLP, Whitehall House, 33 Yeaman Shore, Dundee, DD1 4BJ.
 This can be emailed to email@example.com

 For complaints about the firm’s inadequate service in relation to Scottish matters, or if your complaint relates to the professional conduct of this firm or a solicitor regulated by the Law Society of Scotland, you should refer the matter to the Scottish Legal Complaints Commission.
-You must make your complaint to the Scottish Legal Complaints Commission within one year of the service ending or the conduct occurring.
+You must make your complaint to the Scottish Legal Complaints Commission within three years* of the service ending or the conduct occurring.
 However, it will disregard any time it considers that you were excusably unaware of the concerns.